Mbed-TLS/mbedtls/docs/proposed/config-split.md

 The TF-PSA-Crypto configuration file tf_psa_crypto_config.h configures entirely the cryptography interface exposed by Mbed TLS through TF-PSA-Crypto.
-Mbed TLS is configured with two files: mbedtls_config.h for TLS and x509 and tf_psa_crypto_config.h.
+Mbed TLS configuration is splitted in two files: mbedtls_config.h for TLS and x509, tf_psa_crypto_config.h for the cryptography.

-The platform abstraction layer and its configuration are the same in Mbed TLS and TF-PSA-Crypto as:
+## How do we split the configuration file?

-* we want an user of Mbed TLS to set up only one plaform abstraction layer for both the TLS/x509 part of Mbed TLS and its cryptography part (TF-PSA-Crypto).
+We extend the so called PSA cryptographic configuration scheme based on mbedtls_config.h and crypto_config.h.
+The configuration file crypto_config.h is extended to become the TF-PSA-Crypto configuration file, mbedtls_config.h becomes the configuration file for the TLS and x509 libraries.
+All the options to select the cryptographic mechanisms and to configure their implementation are moved from mbedtls_config.h to (tf_psa_)crypto_config.h.

-* we want to avoid an interface adaptation.
+The configuration options that are relevant to both Mbed TLS and TF-PSA-Crypto like platform or system ones are moved to (tf_psa_)crypto_config.h.
+That way they are available in both repositories (as Mbed TLS includes tf_psa_crypto_config.h) without duplication.
+Later, we may duplicate or create aliases for some of them to align with the naming conventions of the repositories.

-## Requirements on tf_psa_crypto_config.h
+The layout of options into sections in mbedtls_config.h does not suit TF-PSA-Crypto well thus the configuration options tf_psa_crypto_config.h are organized into different sections (see below).

-* it configures the PSA APIs, their implementations, the implementation of the builtin drivers and the platform abstraction layer.
+## Configuration files and config.py

-* tf_psa_crypto_config.h inherites from all the cryptography configuration options of mbedtls_config.h.
+Each repository contains a config.py script to create and modify configurations.

-## Comments about objectives and requirements
+In Mbed TLS, config.py handles both mbedtls_config.h and tf_psa_crypto_config.h.
+It can set or unset TLS, x509 and cryptographic configuration options without having to specify the configuration file the options belong to.
+Commands like full and baremetal affect both configuration files.

-Given the objectives and requirements on tf_psa_crypto_config.h above, the Mbed TLS configuration with mbedtls_config.h and tf_psa_crypto_config.h can be seen as an extension of the so called PSA cryptographic configuration scheme based on mbedtls_config.h and crypto_config.h.
-The configuration file crypto_config.h is extended to become the TF-PSA-Crypto configuration file, mbedtls_config.h mainly becomes the configuration file for the TLS and x509 libraries.
+In TF-PSA-Crypto, config.py addresses only tf_psa_crypto_config.h.

 ## Sections in tf_psa_crypto_config.h